 Once you have a good idea of what your needs will be, you can take a closer look at each plan.
 You may want to make a spreadsheet so you can easily compare these factors:

-If you don’t like any of your employer’s options, you can purchase health insurance on a public or private marketplace.
-The Kaiser Family Foundation reports that only 76 percent of eligible workers take up coverage when it is offered to them through their employer.
+If you don’t like any of your employer’s options, you may be able to purchase health insurance on a public or private marketplace.

 Pre-Tax Dollars vs. After-Tax Dollars